m-adil172000/Retail_sails_analysis-SQL-/README.md

-# Retail Sales SQL Analysis Project
+# Retail Sales Analysis Project Using SQL

 ## 📘 Project Overview
 This project involves building a SQL-based analytical system to explore and derive insights from a fictional retail sales dataset.
 The tasks include setting up the database, cleaning the data, performing exploratory data analysis, and solving real-world business problems through SQL queries.